fieldtrip/website/development/testing.md

     keepRows = contains(filtered_test.dependency, 'ft_preprocessing');
     filtered_test = filtered_test(keepRows, :);

-If you are an external contributor outside the DCCN network, you can only run tests that use publicly available data or that do not use data.
-In that case you have to remove the test scripts that require private data:
+If you are an external contributor outside the DCCN network, you can select tests that only use publicly available or no data.
+In that case you have to remove the test scripts that depend on private data:

     keepRows = ~strcmp(filtered_test.data, 'private');
     filtered_test = filtered_test(keepRows, :);

-To quickly find errors, it can be more efficient to run the short and small tests first.
+To quickly find potential errors, you may want to run the short and small tests first.
 You can sort the tests with increasing memory and walltime:

-    % Convert the contents of filtered_test.mem to double-precision values to enable arithmetical sorting. filtered_test.mem = str2double(filtered_test.mem);
+    % Convert the memory from string to numbers to allow sorting. filtered_test.mem = str2double(filtered_test.mem);

     filtered_test = sortrows(filtered_test, 'mem',      'ascend');
     filtered_test = sortrows(filtered_test, 'walltime', 'ascend');

 To run the first 10 tests, you can do: